socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 32bit value (we will call it 32bit for convenience, as byte 3 is always 0x00 anyway):

-    d0 00 00 00 00 00 00 00
-    ff ff 7f 00 00 00 00 00
     00 00 80 00 00 00 00 00
     ┗━━━━━━┩
            └───────────────── meter value
                               observed range: 0x00008e ..
 0x800000

+TODO: How exactly does the integer value range 0x000000 ..
+0x800000
-TODO: The conversion from the integer values to the meter dB values
-      the vendor GUI shows is unknown at this time.
+      map to the meter dB value range the vendor GUI shows?